-Contracts as a parachain on Rococo ‒
+Contracts on Rococo

-What is the
+What is the Contracts parachain?

 The code for this parachain can be found in the